benhamill/benhamill.github.com/source/_posts/2015-10-02-the-folly-of-fatherhood.markdown

 processing goes into that decision happens faster and at a lower level than my conscious mind.
 A part of me finds this observation slightly dismaying.
 Another part of me finds it incredibly reassuring.

+_Thanks to Carl Youngblood, Andrew Harrison and Kevin Lord for helping edit this post._